-Offered in partnership with the Department of Medical Sciences & Education at the BU School of Medicine and the Sargent College of Health and Rehabilitation Sciences at Boston University, Academic Immersion: Introduction to Medicine is a pre-medical program that combines classroom work in the sciences with experiential learning activities.
+Offered in partnership with the Department of Medical Sciences & Education at the Boston University School of Medicine and the Sargent College of Health and Rehabilitation Sciences at Boston University, Academic Immersion: Introduction to Medicine is a pre-medical program that combines classroom work in the sciences with experiential learning activities.
 Experiential learning activities include simulations, lab work, and explorations of different medical fields.

 The Big Picture

-For three weeks, AIM students reside in a college dorm in the heart of Boston, making new friends, enjoying planned social activities, and gaining valuable, hands-on experience in the fields of medicine (Academic Immersion: Introduction to Medicine) or psychology (Academic Immersion: Introduction to Experimental Psychology), or creative writing (Academic Immersion: Creative Writing).
+For three weeks, AIM students reside in a college dorm in the heart of Boston, making new friends, enjoying planned social activities, and gaining valuable, hands-on experience in the fields of medicine (Academic Immersion: Introduction to Medicine), psychology (Academic Immersion: Introduction to Experimental Psychology), or creative writing (Academic Immersion: Creative Writing).

 Intensify Your Summer

 Academic Immersion (AIM) is designed for engaged, motivated high school students who want to spend three weeks focusing on a specific subject intensively.
-Both the Introduction to Medicine track and the Introduction to Experimental Psychology track combine classroom work and theoretical studies with practical applications and experiential activities, including field trips, guest speakers, group projects, and lab work.
+All tracks of AIM combine classroom work and theoretical studies with practical applications and experiential activities, including field trips, guest speakers, and group projects.
 In addition to experiencing college life, AIM participants gain exposure to, and insight into, potential careers that they might be considering.